EVerest/libocpp/doc/ocpp_201_device_model_initialization.md

 - Check if there are Components in the database that are not in the component config's.
 Those will be removed.
 - Check if there are Components in the component config's that are not in the database.
 Those will be added.
 - Check if anything has changed inside the Component (`Variable`, `Characteristics` or `Attributes`).
-  Those will be removed, changed or added.
   Those will be removed, changed or added to the database as well.

 Note: When the `evse_id` or `connector_id` of a component is changed, this is seen as the removal of a Component and addition of a new one.